The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Introduction

-where \( \vct{a} \in\mathbb{R}_+^K\) are amplitude parameters, \( \vct{\omega} \in \mathbb{R}^K \) are frequency parameters, $\sigma^2>0$ is a noise variance and the vectors $\vct{v}(\cdot)$ denote complex sinusoids.
-When $K\leq P$, this model also provides interpretability: each sinusoid corresponds to a physical source.
-Seminal works in spectral estimation include subspace algorithms such as Capon \cite{capon1969high}, MUSIC \cite{schmidt1986multiple}, and ESPRIT \cite{roy1989esprit} that localize sources by identifying peaks in a pseudo-spectrum derived from the covariance.
+is the steering vector at frequency $\omega$.
+This is the classical Carath\'eodory--Fej\'er (Vandermonde) decomposition: for a positive definite Toeplitz $\mtx{C}$, the noise level $\sigma^2$ equals the smallest eigenvalue of $\mtx{C}$, and $\mtx{C}-\sigma^2\mtx{I}$ is a rank-deficient positive semidefinite Toeplitz matrix of rank $K\leq P-1$ that admits a \emph{unique} representation $\sum_{k=1}^{K} a_k\,\vct{v}(\omega_k)\vct{v}(\omega_k)^H$ with distinct frequencies $\omega_k\in[0,2\pi)$ and strictly positive amplitudes $a_k$.
+In this case the decomposition provides physical interpretability: each rank-one term corresponds to a distinct source~\cite{yang2015gridless}.
+Seminal works in spectral estimation include Capon's method \cite{capon1969high} and subspace algorithms such as MUSIC \cite{schmidt1986multiple} and ESPRIT \cite{roy1989esprit}, which localize sources by identifying peaks in a spectrum derived from the covariance.
 Closer to this paper are SPICE \cite{stoica2011spice} and its weighted variant WSPICE \cite{Stoica_2014_wspice} that bridge covariance fitting and spectral sparsity.
-These rely on over-parameterized models with $K\gg P$ frequencies.
-However, they assume a fixed grid of frequencies $\omega_k$ and only optimize $\alpha_k$.
+These methods rely on overparameterized models with $K\gg P$ frequencies.
+However, they assume a fixed grid of frequencies $\omega_k$ and only optimize $a_k$.
+A related line of work avoids the grid entirely.
+Gridless methods based on atomic norm minimization and super-resolution recover off-grid frequencies by solving convex semidefinite programs \cite{tang2013compressed, candes2014superresolution, yang2015gridless}.
 In standard covariance estimation tasks, the focus is only on recovering the overall covariance accurately rather than identifying the specific physical frequencies.
 In this context, overparameterized models sacrifice identifiability and interpretability in the hope of achieving better optimization.

-The main motivation for this paper is the recent progress on the global optimality of overparameterized GD in non-convex optimization.
-Many researchers attribute this phenomenon as a key reason for the success of modern deep learning \cite{du2018gradient,liu2022loss,oymak2019overparameterized,xu2025localpolyaklojasiewiczdescentlemma}.
+The main motivation for this paper is the recent progress on the global optimality of overparameterized GD in nonconvex optimization.
+This phenomenon is often viewed as one reason for the success of modern deep learning \cite{du2018gradient,liu2022loss,oymak2019overparameterized,xu2025localpolyaklojasiewiczdescentlemma}.
 Briefly, it has been shown that when the model is sufficiently overparameterized, GD often follows the shortest path from the initialization to a nearby global minimizer.
-These results suggest that overparameterization can serve as a powerful algorithmic regularizer and naturally raise the question of whether overparameterization can also help in non-convex covariance estimation.
+These results suggest that overparameterization can improve the behavior of gradient descent and naturally raise the question of whether overparameterization can also help in nonconvex covariance estimation.